Sale is Ending soon!

 drinking green tea

 Meanwhile, Chinese green tea is typically grown in sunny fields.
-The full sunlight exposure causes oxidation and drying out, leading to brownish brews.
+Full sunlight exposure causes oxidation and drying out, leading to brownish brews.
 The most popular Chinese green tea, Longjing, turns the water yellowish after steeping.
 Another Chinese variant is gunpowder green tea, which has dark green leaves and creates a light brown or golden brown brew.

 What causes green tea to produce a brown brew?